Illumina/strelka/src/demo/README.md

 This script will also check that the final vcfs produced match the expected result.

-This demonstation compares seqeunces from two normal (non-cancer) samples -- using NA12892 as the "example normal" and NA12891 as the "example tumor".
+This demonstation compares sequences from two normal (non-cancer) samples -- using NA12892 as the "example normal" and NA12891 as the "example tumor".
 For each sample the included bam files contain sequences for only a small segment of chr20.
 The region has no